Died for all

 Jesus had allowed himself to be taken captive; he was led to a middle-of-the-night trial before the Jewish religious leaders.
 The charge?
-That Jesus claimed to be the Son of God.
+Jesus claimed to be the Son of God.
 Jesus’ answer?
-“Yes, it is as you say.”
-(Matthew 26:64) The “charge” was true!
-And certainly all the miracles Jesus had done gave plenty of proof of it.
+“Yes, it is as you saw” (Matthew 26:64).
+The “charge” was true!
+And certainly, all the miracles Jesus had done gave plenty of proof of it.

 Unfortunately, the religious leaders—in general—had rejected Jesus.
 So instead of eagerly welcoming Jesus as the promised Savior, they saw him as a threat and wanted to get rid of him.
 So the religious leaders condemned Jesus; they said he was worthy of death.
 Why?
 Because he claimed to be the Son of God!
 How ironic!